-The bill also makes changes to the commission's operations, as follows:
+The bill also makes the following three changes to the commission's operations:

-- 1. limits the time a candidate may be on the commission's list of candidates qualified for a judicial nomination to 10 years; - increases, from two to three years, the time a commission member who is an attorney has to wait after ending his or her commission tenure before being considered for a judicial nomination; - 3. at the request of a candidate or judge, requires the commission to include in a decision denying a recommendation for judicial nomination a brief summary of the reasons for the denial; and - requires the commission, in its annual report to the Judiciary Committee, to include the areas of professional experience for individuals on the list of qualified candidates and for those who were interviewed, recommended, and denied recommendation.
+- 1. increases, from two to three years, the time a commission member who is an attorney has to wait after ending his or her commission tenure before being considered for a judicial nomination; - 2. requires the commission, at the request of a candidate or judge, to include in a decision denying a recommendation for judicial nomination a brief summary of the reasons for the denial; and - requires the commission, in its annual report to the Judiciary Committee, to include the areas of professional experience for individuals on the list of qualified candidates and for those who were interviewed, recommended, and denied recommendation.

-The bill also makes technical and conforming changes.
+Lastly, the bill also makes technical and conforming changes.